 With church jobs, depending on your financial situation, this may or may not be enough financial support during this season.
 Of course, that varies depending on placement.
 If it’s what you love to do, you can find a way.
 For tips and connections about church jobs, chat it up with the current MDiv students!

 Some people like to do temp work because they can say yes when they’re available and no when they’re not.
 Also, it’s possible to find administrative positions that are part-time at churches, businesses, and in the public sector.

-For those of you daring enough to try and start a business while attending graduate school, How to Become Self-Employed in Seattle by Jenny MacLeod is a great resource.
+- In Seattle: For those of you daring enough to try and start a business while attending graduate school, How to Become Self-Employed in Seattle by Jenny MacLeod is a great resource.
 It’s also worth a read if you already own your own business and want some advice on how to succeed setting up shop in the Emerald City.
 Buy it wherever books are sold, or check out our copy from The Seattle School’s Library once you get your student account!

 How do people find jobs?

 Here are the most helpful job searching resources we’ve found.

 - Incoming Student Facebook Group: As we hear of job openings, we’ll be sure to post them on the Facebook page.

 - Elliot’s Wall: This is the Seattle School online notice board.
 You can find housing, employment, and classified notices here (you can also post them!).
 All you need to access this page is your personal “@theseattleschool.edu” email address.